CRIME MAPPING WEBSITE

-This includes the Police Chief and four lieutenants that are in charge of the three shifts and the detective bureau.
+- Administrative includes the Police Chief, Patrol Lieutenant and Detective Lieutenant.
 It is the responsibility of the administration to oversee and make sure that the department is running effectively.

-Is comprised of three shifts with a lieutenant, a sergeant and patrolmen on each shift.
-The road patrol's primary function is to respond to calls for service from our residents.
+- Road Patrol Is comprised of three shifts with a sergeant and patrolmen on each shift.
+The road patrol’s primary function is to respond to calls for service from our residents.
 The patrol officer that responds to a call takes the appropriate action that they feel necessary and afterwards fills out a report.
 Other functions of the road patrol are traffic enforcement, patrolling the streets, checking businesses, and looking for any type of suspicious activity that may indicate criminal activity.

-The K-9 officer and his partner Mackey work together in their normal routine as a patrol officer.
-They train once a week with other K-9 officers and works closely with our narcotics officer in an attempt to rid the city of dangerous drugs.
+- The K-9 officer and his partner Spence work together in their normal routine as a patrol officer.
+They train once a week with other K-9 officers and work closely with our narcotics officer in an attempt to rid the city of dangerous drugs.

 If there is a snow emergency declared Citizens are required to move their cars off of the street.
 A snow emergency is declared when there is a potential for 4 or more inches of snow.
 Once the streets are plowed residents can park their cars back on the streets.
 If a car is not moved off of the street during a snow emergency it is subject to being towed.